JustinTimperio/warp-cli/README.md

-﻿# Warp-CLI - _ALPHA v2.0_
+﻿# Warp-CLI - _Alpha v2.0_
-TLDR: Warp is a CLI tool designed to make interacting with Facebook's [Warp Speed Data Transfer (WDT)](https://github.com/facebook/wdt) pain-free.\
+TLDR: Warp is a CLI tool designed to make interacting with Facebook's [Warp Speed Data Transfer (WDT)](https://github.com/facebook/wdt) pain-free.

 ## Abstract
 [WDT](https://github.com/facebook/wdt) is designed to provide the highest possible speed when transferring files(to be only hardware and network limited).
 WDT provides many advantages over most file transfer protocols including: native concurrency, end-to-end encryption, IPV6 support, and the ability to easily achieve +40Gbit speeds when supported.
 Unlike most file transfer solutions (Except [NORM](https://www.nrl.navy.mil/itd/ncs/products/norm)) WDT provides a native parallel solution for transferring files by separating files into chunks then queuing them across an arbitrary number of threads and TCP connections.
 In most cases, file transfer times are dramatically reduced compared to traditional methods like FTP or HTTP.